Send submissions to: firstname.lastname@example.org

 Authors should carefully read the relevant part of the Ethical Code (see the link below).

-The APC covers all publication costs (editorial processes; web hosting; indexing; marketing; archiving; DOI registration etc) and ensures that all of the content is fully open access.
+The APC covers all publication costs (web hosting; indexing; marketing; archiving; DOI registration etc) and ensures that all of the content is fully open access.
 This approach maximises the potential readership of publications and allows the journal to be run in a sustainable way.

 Authors without access to such funds should indicate so during the initial submission process.